damodaravadhani/DocumentationPSCLI/MigrationGuideEventHub.md

 ### Get-AzEventHubGeoDRConfiguration
 - Input type of parameter `-InputObject` has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSNamespaceAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IArmDisasterRecovery`.
-- Output type of cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSNamespaceAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IArmDisasterRecovery`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSNamespaceAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IArmDisasterRecovery`.
 - `-ResourceId` parameter would be deprecated.
 Henceforth, resource id can be provided as input to `-InputObject` parameter.

 ### New-AzEventHubGeoDRConfiguration
-- Output type has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubDRConfigurationAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IArmDisasterRecovery`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubDRConfigurationAttributes` to
+  `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IArmDisasterRecovery`.
 - `-ResourceId` parameter would be deprecated.
 Henceforth, resource id can be provided as input to `-InputObject` parameter.